nishantjr/dafny-semantics/report/report.md

 ## Implementation

 ### What subset of Dafny do we implement
+The present implementation of Dafny includes the fundamentals of a structured programming language capable of verification.
+Integer variables and arithmetic, conditionals, while loops (with invariants), assertions and assumptions.
+The present implementation verifies all assertions in the program, including the main method's post condition.
+Currently the user is constrained to only a single main method (which precludes recursive definitions), and cannot verify termination.
+The purpose of this project is not to replace Dafny entirely, but to demonstrate that a full K definition of Dafny is feasible and useful.

 ### Explain a K definition, a few of the rules (main, if, while, assert, #abstract, assume)